pivotalsoftware/ESarch/README.md

 - You must have marketplace services for MySQL, RabbitMQ, Spring Cloud Services Registry and Spring Cloud Services Config Server in PAS.
 - You must have the `bash` terminal in order to run the provided scripts.

-# Building and Running the Axon Trader
+# Building and Running the Axon Trader on PWS

-Clone this repository using `git` in the usual way and `cd` to it's directory in your terminal window.
+To begin, clone this repository and `cd` to it's directory in your terminal window.
 There you'll notice there is a folder for the `trader-app` api, a folder for the `trading-engine` microservice and a folder for the `trader-ui`  user interface (amongst others).

-> You don't have to explore the code in these folders in order to run the Axon Trader application, but you might want to take a look.
+> You don't have to explore the code in these folders in order to run the Axon Trader application, but you might want to take a look if you're curious how it's written.

-To build and run Axon Trader in your space on [Pivotal Web Services][6], read on.
-If you're using an enterprise instance of Pivotal Application Service the instructions are the same (as long as you have the required services).
+To build and run Axon Trader application in your [Pivotal Web Services][6] space, read on.
+If you're using an enterprise instance of Pivotal Application Service the instructions are the same (as long as you have the required marketplace services available).

-### 1. Paving your Pivotal Application Service Environment
+## 1. Paving your Pivotal Application Service Environment

 The Axon Trader Reference Architecture is built using Java, Spring Boot and Node.js (bootstrapping an Angular single page application).
 To run, the Axon Trader applications requires certain PAS Marketplace Services to be available in the "space" where you will host and run the applications.
 These marketplace services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Services Config Server][3] and [Spring Cloud Services Service Registry][4].

 To pave your PWS space with these marketplace services, simply run the `pave.sh` script provided.
+The pave script isn't rocket science, there's no magic, it just saves you typing `cf create-service` multiple times.
 Obviously it needs some details from you about your PWS space in order to run, as illustrated below...

 ```bash
 # you need to provide this script with your PCF username, password, org and space...